Here at Oxford, we believe that having fun together is important to relationship building and becoming truly invested in the community.

 Every year, Oxford celebrates our soon-to-be graduates at the annual 100-Nights until graduation dinner.
 After being roasted by Mr. LaSota and toasted by Mrs. Neale, graduates were officially inducted into the Alumni Association by Joe Dattilo '93, Trustee.
 Oxford also presents the J. Bradley Allen '13 Leadership Award to one senior for his outstanding leadership while at Oxford.

-Every year in the fall, Mr. Pachniuk coordinates an 8-day international trip to a different historically fascinating city.
+Every year, Mr. Pachniuk coordinates an 8-day international trip to a different historically fascinating city.
 This interdisciplinary trip enables our faculty and students to become world travelers while challenging their knowledge of languages, history, art, and science.
 In recent years, the group has journeyed to France, Italy, Germany, and Iceland!

 To kick off the final term of the year, faculty and their families and students head to Provincetown for Oxford's annual interdisciplinary trip to Cape Cod.
 The group explores the tidal flats, enjoys whale watching, and visits the historic Pilgrim Monument.